t-mullen/hls-server/README.md

 # hls-server
 Simple HTTP middleware for serving HTTP Live Streaming (HLS) compatible media streams.
-This package aims to be a complete yet concise streaming solution when it is complete.
+*This package aims to be a complete yet concise HLS streaming solution when it is complete.*

 - [X] Input from video files (webm, mp4, mov, etc)
 - [ ] Input from existing live streams (RTMP, RTSP, MPEG-DASH, etc)